orangeandbronze/main-website/blogs/_posts/2021-06-03-agile-myth1-agile-is-a-methodology.md

 This is the first in a series of twelve myths of Agile that I will be discussing, based on [my presentation](https://www.slideshare.net/CalenLegaspi1/agile-myths-and-misconceptions-36398946){:target="_blank"} at SofTech 2014 software engineering conference.
 Hang on for my next blog post, where I will discuss Agile Myth #2: "Agile is About Project Management".

-Originally posted at: [Agile Myths & Misconceptions](http://calenlegaspi.blogspot.com/2014/07/agile-myth-1-agile-is-methodolgy.html){:target="_blank"}
+Originally posted at: [Agile Myth #1: "Agile is a Methodology"](http://calenlegaspi.blogspot.com/2014/07/agile-myth-1-agile-is-methodolgy.html){:target="_blank"}